geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 If you have aliasing dimensions and you're making too many copies in locals, then that ruins everything.

 ##### **Ignaciosica** [[00:54:00](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3240)]
-Don't I get the real size of locals if I ask for the real size in the shape tracker?
+Don't I get the real size of locals if I ask for the real size in the ShapeTracker?

 ##### **Geohot or Chenyu** [[00:54:08](https://www.youtube.com/watch?v=nNXwJ320Dww&t=3248)]
 Well, but I don't know how well real size works, right?